microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 Replace the `{{placeholders}}`.
 The most important being a [unique guid](http://www.guidgen.com/).
 Note: copy from web view since file needs property names in quotes (browser might strip in raw view)

-Create a `index.ts` file using sample_task.ts as a starting point.
+Create a `index.ts` file using index.ts from the gist as a starting point.
+Create a `taskmod.ts` file using taskmod.ts from the gist as a starting point.

 Instellisense should just work in [VS Code](https://code.visualstudio.com)